X-lab-3D/PANDORA/README.md

 For instance if you want to generate 100 models for your modelling case, and also specify the output directory yourself.

-Please note that, if you do not input *anchors* info it will automatically run NetMHCpan to predict anchors.
+Please note that, if you do not input *anchors*, it will automatically run NetMHCpan to predict anchors.

 ```python
 from PANDORA.PMHC import PMHC